Synopsis

 Evaluation

+Evaluation measures and aggregation will be described here once finalized.
 TBD.
-Evaluation measures and aggregation will be described here once finalized.

 The task targets both step-level (reasoning trajectory) and outcome-level (final answer) predictions, encouraging systems that can detect unsafe or synthetic reasoning trajectories and explain their decisions.